-The emergency program area is the entirety of the HLB quarantine area within Orange County, which became effective on August 1, 2024.
+The emergency program area is the entirety of the HLB quarantine area within Orange County, which became effective on December 2, 2024.
 The emergency program area encompasses all properties within a 5-mile radius of all HLB-positive host plants.
 Scientific literature has shown that ACP can fly continuously for 2.4 kilometers in an unassisted controlled environment.
 In actuality, ACP dispersal distance can be significantly greater with human and environmental assistance such as wind.
 This fact, along with the severity of the HLB disease, justifies the establishment of the 5-mile radius emergency program area around all HLB detections.
 Within the emergency program area, the surveillance and treatment plan for the HLB/ACP infestation will be implemented as follows:

 - ACP and HLB Survey.
-All host plants will be inspected for ACP and for HLB symptoms within a 50 to 250-meters radius around each ACP/HLB detection site and future detection sites, at least twice a year, unless the survey areas triggered by these detections overlap with existing survey areas.
+All host plants will be inspected for ACP and for HLB symptoms within a 50 to 250-meter radius around each ACP/HLB detection site and future detection sites, at least twice a year, unless the survey areas triggered by these detections overlap with existing survey areas.
 ACP and host plant tissue will be collected and forwarded to a USDA accredited laboratory for identification and analysis. - ACP Treatment.
-CDFA will pursue treatments for all host plants on properties within a 50 to 250-meters radius around each current and future HLB detection site and CLaspositive ACP detection site.
+CDFA will pursue treatments for all host plants on properties within a 50 to 250-meter radius around each current and future HLB detection site and CLaspositive ACP detection site.
 Treatments within 50 to 250 meters of CLas-positive ACP detection sites are voluntary.
 Treatments will convert from voluntary to mandatory if HLB infected host plants are detected within 50 to 250 meters of properties undergoing treatment based on CLas-positive ACP.
 Treatments within 50 to 250 meters of HLB detection sites are mandatory.
 All treatments shall be conducted according to the following protocol to control ACP: - Tempo® SC Ultra (cyfluthrin), a contact insecticide for controlling the adults and nymphs of ACP, will be applied from the ground using hydraulic spray equipment to the foliage of host plants; and - o Merit® 2F or CoreTectTM (imidacloprid), a systemic insecticide for controlling the immature life stages of ACP, will be applied to the soil underneath host plants.
 Merit® 2F is applied from the ground using hydraulic spray equipment.
-CoreTectTM, which is used in place of Merit® 2F in situations where there are environmental concerns about soil surface runoff of liquid Merit® 2F, is applied by inserting tablets into the ground and watering the soil beneath the host plants. - Physical Control.
-All host plants found to be positive for HLB (infected with Candidatus Liberibacter asiaticus) will be removed and destroyed using mechanical means to stop the spread of the disease.
+CoreTectTM, which is used in place of Merit® 2F in situations where there are environmental concerns about soil surface runoff of liquid Merit® 2F, is applied by inserting tablets into the ground and watering the soil beneath the host plants.

-Asian Citrus Psyllid Official Proclamation Program CE-2943 Page 2
+Asian Citrus Psyllid Official Proclamation Program CE-4077 Page 2